TinyMyo: a Tiny Foundation Model for Flexible EMG Signal Processing at the Edge: Conclusion

 TinyMyo is based on a Transformer-encoder architecture, with a size of 3.6 million parameters.
 The model is pre-trained using heterogeneous EMG data, collected from platforms with different numbers of channels and from diverse body locations.

 TinyMyo achieves SoA performance across multiple downstream tasks.
 For gesture recognition, we obtain SoA accuracy on the \textit{NinaPro DB5} ($89.41 \pm 0.16\,\%$), \textit{EPN-612} ($96.74 \pm 0.09\,\%$), and \textit{UCI-EMG} ($97.56 \pm 0.32\,\%$) datasets.
-Furthermore, on the \textit{Generic Neuromotor Interface -- discrete-gesture} dataset, TinyMyo achieves a CLER of $0.153 \pm 0.006$ with an approximate $44\,\%$ reduction in model size compared to the original work.
+Furthermore, on the \textit{Generic Neuromotor Interface -- discrete-gesture} dataset, TinyMyo achieves a CLER of $0.153 \pm 0.006$ with an approximate $44\,\%$ reduction in model size compared to SoA.

 On the hand kinematic regression task, we achieve a MAE of $8.77 \pm 0.12$ with a subject-agnostic model.
 On the speech production task, we obtain a WER of $33.54 \pm 1.12\,\%$, which is comparable to the current SoA, while reducing the model size by approximately $91\,\%$.
 Finally, we demonstrate that TinyMyo can also adapt to the speech recognition task, achieving a WER of $33.95\pm0.97\%$.